-One interesting projects of yours was Elements of Friction.
+One interesting project of yours was Elements of Friction.
 I loved the album when it was released in 2001.
 Do you want to tell the story behind the band?

 Thank you, I like that one too.
 It’s funny how that album seems to be resurfacing now.
-I don’t know why or what happened but all of a sudden, I saw some Styx fans who had discovered it and they were posting it on Facebook, so I started kind of finding it.
-I would go, “Oh, that’s interesting”, but then I started listening to it after many years and I realized, “Wow, this is really cool, there’s some cool stuff on here.”
-I thought that Robin McAuley’s voice with my writing, I think it’s mostly my writing but I’m sure there’s co-writes in there somewhere, and then there’s Tommy Aldridge, who’s been a friend of mine for many years.
-We’ve always wanted to work together, and so I brought Tommy in on that, and a friend of mine, who grew up in Spain, in Mallorca, southern Spain, Marcus Nand.
-He’s a great guitar player, and he was always coming in my studio, and I would use him on this and that, and we wrote a bunch of stuff together.
+I don’t know why or what happened, but all of a sudden, I saw some Styx fans who had discovered it, and they were posting it on Facebook, so I started kind of finding it.
+I would go, “Oh, that’s interesting,” but then I started listening to it after many years, and I realized, “Wow, this is really cool.
+There’s some cool stuff on here.”
+I thought that Robin McAuley’s voice with my writing, I think it’s mostly my writing, but I’m sure there’s co-writes in there somewhere, and then there’s Tommy Aldridge, who’s been a friend of mine for many years.
+We’ve always wanted to work together, so I brought Tommy in on that, and a friend of mine, who grew up in Spain, in Mallorca, southern Spain, Marcus Nand.
+He’s a great guitar player, and he was always coming to my studio, and I would use him on this and that, and we wrote a bunch of stuff together.
 He taught me a lot of things about flamenco; he’s just an amazing player.
 So, I thought, “Well, this would be a really, really great band.”
 I don’t know.
 And it was also recorded at a time where rock n’ roll was taking a big u-turn.

-It was a terrible time for all rock and metal bands because the grunge ruled the world…
+It was a terrible time for all rock and metal bands because grunge ruled the world…

 The timing was the worst possible for bands like Elements of Friction.